Getting Started¶

 add_executable(basic-example src/basic-example.c)

-# Add the psygigsdk.h folder to include path
+# Add the psyiagesdk.h folder to include path

-# Link the libpsygig.so folder to the binary
+# Link the libpsyiage.so folder to the binary

 |

-Assuming PSYGIG Triage SDK was installed under /opt/psyiage
+Assuming PSYGIG Mobility IoT SDK was installed under /opt/psygig/psyiage

 The following sequence of commands create a directory for building (avoid building in the source folder), builds